arastogi1111/Columbia-GCal-AI-Agent/README.md

 It is finetuned to add courses in your Columbia SSOL/Vergil wishlist as events to Google Calendar. 🤤

-You Don't need to be registered in any courses.
+You Don't need to be registered in any courses. **You just need an OpenAI API Key.**

 #
 ![ezgif-3-8731acb0b8](https://github.com/user-attachments/assets/b541979f-cf94-4543-a585-b3d2d208267b)